cesbrandt/canvas-javascript-syntaxHighlighter/README.md

 #### Changelog
 09/17/2018
 - Added **width** and **height** options to the configurable variables
+- Added code to remove the `#editor_tabs` element when the editor is active to prevent odd behaviour when trying to use it to insert content

 09/13/2018
 - Replaced most @excludes with logic within the script to test the location